fabferri/az-pattern/private-link-and-private-endpoint/private-link-high-availability-conf/README.md

 ## <a name="Azure function"></a>2.
 Configuration of the Azure function
 Configuration of Azure function can be done in three steps:
-- configuration of function application files
+- configuration of Application settings
 - setting the function app environment variables
 - setup of the Azure function

-### <a name="Azure function"></a>2.1 Configuration of the function application files
+### <a name="Azure function"></a>2.1 Configuration of the Application settings
-Before the creation of the function, as first action is required the configuration of application files. <br>
+Before the creation of the function, as first action is required the configuration of Application files. <br>
-A function app provides an execution context in Azure in which your functions run.
+The Application settings maintains settings that are used by your function app A function app provides an execution context in Azure in which your functions run.
 The **host.json** file contains runtime-specific configurations and is in the root folder of the function app.